lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 .. figure:: /_static/portal_tut03_step01e.png
     :width: 600
     :name: portal_tut03_step01e
-    :alt: A screenshot of the inclination versus semi-major axis showing a clear population of TNOs.
+    :alt: A screenshot of the inclination versus semi-major axis plot, showing a clear population of TNOs.

     The population of TNOs has x-values greater than 30 au.

 1.9.
-Now that you've identified the population of the trans-Neptunian objects, you can further study their properties.
+Now that you've identified the population of the Trans-Neptunian Objects, you can further study their properties.
 To begin with, we will plot the eccentricity ``e`` vs. semi-major axis ``a`` of the orbit.
 You can re-execute the query from Step 1.2, but now include in your query all objects with ``a > 30.1``, with bound orbits (``e < 1``) and those with more than 10 observations
 (note no restriction ``WHERE ssObjectId > 9000000000000000000`` which we used in Section 1.2).
-For this last restriction, you will have to perform a table join on the ``dp03_catalogs_10yr.SSObject`` table as below.
+Note that requring more than 10 observations, you will have to perform a table join on the ``dp03_catalogs_10yr.SSObject`` table as below.
-We anticipate we will need to study additional parameters - so in this query we also include the H magnitude and inclination of the object's orbit.

 .. code-block:: SQL